Complexity Management Strategies

 Leadership is more about the pattern of the seeds you plant in your daily actions and conversations

 For decades, the leadership thinker Ralph Stacey has pinpointed that unintended consequences define most organizational settings and that leaders’ insistence on planning and controlling are more rituals than realities.
-This is because of the complexity and emergence of unexpected and unintended behavior and outcomes mess up neat and orderly plans again and again.
+This is because of the complexity and emergence of unexpected and unintended behavior and outcomes that mess up neat and orderly plans again and again.
 According to Stacey, leadership is more about the pattern of the seeds you plant in your daily actions and conversations.

 Perhaps we should listen to thinkers like Karl Weick and Ralph Stacey, now more than ever.